-I had just made a batch of fresh basil pesto to freeze for later when I started preparing lunch for us.
-I didn’t want to make sandwiches because I had a craving for something more filling and heartier.
-Pasta then!
+So here’s the thing.
+I had just made a batch of homemade fresh basil pesto to freeze for later when I started preparing lunch for the hubs and I. And I for some reason I just didn’t feel like making the everyday ham and cheese sandwiches.
+No, I had a craving for something more filling and heartier.

 Basil Pesto Tortellini Pasta Salad

-But here’s the catch: you can serve this tortellini recipe warm or cold, whatever you prefer: as a hot basil pesto pasta dinner… or a tasty cold lunchbox salad!
+Not just because it tastes amazing.
+Also because you can serve this tortellini pasta salad with pesto warm or cold, whatever you prefer.
+As a hot basil pesto pasta dinner… or a tasty cold lunchbox pasta salad!

-So in goes a tablespoon or two of my freshly homemade green basil pesto, a handful of crunchy pine nuts (love to use them in lots of dishes) and a handful of olives (green or black, both work for this pasta salad recipe here).
+Well in goes a tablespoon or two of my freshly homemade green basil pesto of course like I mentioned before.
+And a handful of crunchy pine nuts (I love to use them in lots of dishes) and a handful of olives (green or black, both work for this pasta salad recipe here).

 Are you perhaps looking for other tortellini recipes?